 min

-Giving artificial intelligences sight: discover the "Computer Vision" models
+πŸ’‘ Giving artificial intelligences sight: discover "Computer Vision" models and the importance of data annotation in training these models!

-Image annotation is a key process for those wishing to work with Computer Vision models.
+Image annotation is a key process for anyone wishing to work with Computer Vision models.
+Annotation tools such as CVAT and Labelboxare essential to facilitate this process, making work faster and more efficient for teams of data scientists and artificial intelligence researchers.
 It involves assigning labels to different parts of an image to help artificial intelligence algorithms recognize and understand objects and scenes.
-Commonly used methods include"bounding box", which consists of surrounding objects with a "box" to locate them.
+CVAT, for example, is an open-source tool used for image and video annotation, offering a user-friendly interface and integration capabilities with machine learning frameworks.
+Commonly used methods include the use ofbounding box"which consists in surrounding objects with a "box" to locate them.

 Overview of the main Computer Vision techniques